 - Excel Program Students apply for entry to the program of excellence for entry in Year 7.
-Selected students take part in the program in Year 7 with opportunities to continue dependant on academic achievement in their first high school year. - Project 999 Project 999 is based on identifying capable students in the junior school who have struggled with passing English.
-They receive one on one coaching which helps them unpack the expectations of their assessment. - The Nationally Consistent Collection of Data process is used to monitor and support as well as provide focussed teaching to a range of students.
+Selected students take part in the program in Year 7 with opportunities to continue dependant on academic achievement in their first high school year. - The Nationally Consistent Collection of Data process is used to monitor and support as well as provide focussed teaching to a range of students.
 2018 saw 27% of students at Rockhampton State High School identified in this collection of data with supports provided accordingly.
-Students predominantly fall in the 'Differentiation' category of adjustment. - Students identified by Learning Engagement Department - Collaborative decision about students for inclusion: Rockhampton State High School Diversity Team (HODs, HOSES, classroom teachers, Guidance officer, Deputy Principal in collaboration with Principal) - Students identified and provided to staff each term for inclusion in planning and support - Class Dashboard Class notes utilised for intensive differentiation planning and adjustments (OneSchool) with the expectation that all students on NCCD have a class note attached for each subject area.
-Staff are allocated some time each term to update and analyse class composition. - · Planning for these students is evident in all unit plans for all subject areas
+Students predominantly fall in the 'Differentiation' category of adjustment. - Students identified by Learning Engagement Department - Collaborative decision about students for inclusion: Rockhampton State High School Diversity Team (HODs, HOSES, classroom teachers, Guidance officer, Deputy Principal in collaboration with Principal) - · Students identified and provided to staff each term for inclusion in planning and support - Class Dashboard Class notes utilised for intensive differentiation planning and adjustments (OneSchool) with the expectation that all students on NCCD have a class note attached for each subject area.
+Staff are allocated some time each term to update and analyse class composition. - Planning for these students is evident in all unit plans for all subject areas